adriamoya/bcpnews/README.md

-# Classifying news articles to build a customized newsletter automatically
+# Classifying news articles to build a tailored newsletter

 Real case application for a financial consulting firm.